NuclearPickleTV/React-Waitlist-Template/README.md

 DO NOT RESELL THIS SOURCE CODE.
 FEEL FREE TO MODIFY AND USE THIS FOR ANY PERSONAL AND COMMERCIAL PROJECTS.

 ## Questions
-If you have any questions make a pull request.
+If you have any questions make an issue on GitHub and I will try my best to respond.